tinymce/tinymce-docs/plugins/annotations.md

 ### 2. Registering the Annotator Plugin

 The annotator API supports multiple annotation functions.
 Each annotation function must be registered with the annotator `(editor.annotator)`.
-The registration process uses this API.

 ```js
 ed.on('init', () => {